-You now have a set of goals and creative ideas for your awesome Valentine’s Day social activations – you’re almost done!
+You now have a set of goals and creative ideas for your awesome social media Valentine’s Day campaign – you’re almost done!
 The last – but very important – step is planning the logistics of your campaign.

 Remember to follow these steps to make sure your ideas reach their full potential.

 This one should go without saying.
 If you want your campaign to reach the right people, convey the right messaging, and reap the rewards, have a plan in place at least a few weeks in advance.
 Here’s what shouldn’t wait until the last minute:

 - Content and copy, adjusted to the platforms you intend to post it to;

 - A publication schedule, preferably automated.
 This step is particularly important if you’re planning a complex campaign.
 Publish content during your audience’s peak activity periods on each platform, and make sure to mix it up a bit – your followers will get bored quickly if you give them 17 product posts in a row.

 Your job is not done once the content is published – some might argue that that’s when the hard work just begins.
 Make sure you stay on top of the conversations happening around your campaign posts – engage with the positive ones, and apply your best social customer care standards to address any questions, concerns, or negative opinions.

 Don’t underestimate the power of kind and timely social media responses – the modern customer treats social media as an important touchpoint with brands and expects professional service on traditional customer care channels and social alike.

 Analyze your own accounts as well as your competitors.
 Create in-depth social media reports in seconds.
 Try it for free: